mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 ### <a name="reservation_prepare"></a>Reservation Payment Flow Using Prepare-Ready

 The sequence diagram below shows a sunshine scenario for a reservation payment flow using the prepared-ready functionality.
-As for instant payments this allows the merchant to set the amount after knowing the user.
+A prepared reservation payment starts out in status Prepared and remains in the *Prepared* state until the payment is paired with a user through a check-in.
+Once paired, the status changes to *Paired* and querying the payment will also return the user's loyalty token, if any.
+Once the payment is ready for user approval, the client marks the payment as ready and provides the payment amount.
+Then the payment is issued to the user and the payment state changes to *IssuedToUser*.
+Once the user accepts the payment request and the payment amount has been reserved, the payment state transitions to *Reserved* and it is up to the client to cancel or capture the reservation.
+Upon calling capture, the reservation is captured and the state of the payment transitions to *Captured*.

 [![](assets/images/ReservationPrepareFlow.png)](assets/images/ReservationPrepareFlow.png)

 ##### Payment States for the Reservation Payment Flow Using Prepare-Ready

+The diagram below shows all the possible states and transitions for a reservation payment flow with prepare-ready.
+A reservation payment can be cancelled by the user until the user has accepted the payment and the payment amount has been reserved.
+After a payment has been captured, it can be [refunded](refund), but can no longer be cancelled.
+A reservation payment can be cancelled by the client until it is captured or *expires*.
+A reservation payment expires if it is neither cancelled or captured within the reservation duration specified when the reservation payment is initiated.
+If a reservation payment expires, the state transitions to *ExpiredAndCancelled*.

 [![](assets/images/reservation-payment-prepare-ready-states.png)](assets/images/reservation-payment-prepare-ready-states.png)